 As with in the early days of Lethwei, a winner is still decided by who is left standing.
 A loser is declared by a knockout or an injury which is so severe that they can not fight anymore.
 If both competitors are standing at the end of the last round, it is a draw.

-Lethwei is an intense form of boxing that should not be practiced if easily hurt.
-Bare knuckle boxing is extremely popular in Myanmar and is one of the most dangerous martial arts in existence but is a very interesting and incredible art.
+Lethwei is an intense form of boxing that should not be practised if easily hurt.
+Bare-knuckle boxing is extremely popular in Myanmar and is one of the most dangerous martial arts in existence but is a very interesting and incredible art.